vibqetowi/2025-KPMG-Data-Challenge/README.md

   - People are not late to enter their hours, the entered date and posting date will remain the same.
 Timely time-sheet filing is key to successful project management.
 This avoids the need to interpolate hours logged.

+  - We extrapolate a person's next week availability based on their prior three week's of staffing availability.

 ### Key Metrics Derivation

 #### Budget at Completion (BAC)